 - Better Police Training – never a bad idea.
 How well do you want us trained?
 Given that fully trained psychiatric nurses don’t spot that many more than police officers, would it really be the silver bullet?

 Why can’t all police custody areas and their local mental health trusts establish one or two phone numbers that the police ring EVERY SINGLE TIME someone arrested arrives in custody?
-After the police provide the name, date of birth and address of the person arrested they give just one piece of information: whether or not the police have concerns that the person detained has a mental health problem.
+In fairness, you could do this in many police encounters where arrests or detention were being considered and who knows what better ideas we could come up with, together?
+After the police provide the name, date of birth and address of the person arrested they give just one piece of information: whether or not the police have concerns that the person detained has a mental health problem – in the street, you’d only call if you had those concerns.

 This view could arise for a range of reasons: